syh7/DnDwiki/src/main/resources/raw/inquisitors/arc 2/session 5 - conflict.md

 + Meet in the middle
 + Sylraen accuses Baariq of mind tampering and slavery
 + Laïs denies the slavery and asks to hear Baariq's account
-+ Baarig is transformed back and denies slavery but admits the screaming
++ Baariq is transformed back and denies slavery but admits the screaming

 - Sylraen and Baariq have a very heated discussion
 - Sylraen gives up and they decide to wait for Idris to clear things up